Written by Craig Fearn

 When Should You Choose PPC?

-When you need results now, want to test markets, or are running time-limited campaigns.
+When you need results immediately, want to test markets before committing to SEO, or are running time-limited seasonal campaigns.
+PPC is the right tool for urgency.

 New business launches benefit from PPC.
 You can't wait 6 months for organic traffic when you need customers today.
 Use ads to generate immediate enquiries while building SEO in parallel.